askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Bill, CT, 4/25/2005

 First let's discuss the green hair.
 At about the time I was transitioning from life as a cosmetic chemist to a specialty pool chemicals manufacturer, an article about "green hair" was published in the Journal of the Society of Cosmetic Chemists.
 It attributed the problem to the presence of copper from copper sulfate, natural sources and corrosion of copper components, as opposed to the use chelated copper algaecides.
 You have a heater and you probably use trichlor tablets in a feeder.
-Trichlor is acidic and if the water remains in an acidic state for prolonged periods of time, copper corrosion will follow.
+Trichlor is acidic and if the water remains in an acidic state for prolonged periods of time, cRelaiant salt chlorine generators, 3-models, for all types of pools, up to 40,000 gallons.opper corrosion will follow.
 You should have the water tested for copper.
-Whether it shows up or not, add a double dose of a quality metal treatment.
+Whether it shows up or not, add a double dose of a quality metal chelating agent, such as Liquid MetalTrap.
 Not only might it help prevent more green hair, but it will help keep the salt chlorine generator cell free of scale deposits.
 You can use a salt chlorine generator without a UV sanitizer.
 You cannot use a UV sanitizer without chlorine, bromine or ozone.
 UV is not a persistent sanitizer, is not an oxidizer and has no residual effect.
 Chlorine is all of those things and more.
 The advantages of combining the two sanitizers is that you should be able to lower the chlorine level, while assuring that the return flow is free of viable microorganisms.
 I see this combination as ideally suited for a high bather load and high temperature situation.
 You must have a sanitizer, like chlorine, present in order to destroy microbial growth on the underwater surfaces.
 Once you have a salt chlorine generator installed, the pH of the pool water will tend to remain high.
 Acid conditions will be a thing of the past and so should copper corrosion.
 Some of the negatives about chlorine will also to things of the past: there will be less odor, less irritation and more consistent chlorine levels.
-If it ever comes to pass that you need a new heater, I suggest that you consider a heat pump.
+If it ever comes to pass that you need a new heater, I suggest that you consider an heat pump.
 It will be less expensive to operate than propane, cleaner and there are models that do not use copper heat exchangers.
-For more information visit www.aquacal.com I hope that this information proves helpful.
+I hope that this information proves helpful.

 Sincerely.
 Alan Schuster, 4/25/2005